Jurong: Agriculture and aquaculture

-Aside from the profitable reliance on cash-crops and large plantations, fishing was also another prominent form of income for the locals staying in Jurong, although this job aspect was mostly handled and dealt with by the local Malay and Orang Laut population, most of whom chose to live along the coastlines of Jurong or had already settled there for many generations.
-Fishing was also conducted along the two of the more prominent rivers of Jurong at Sungei Jurong and Sungei Pandan respectively.
+Aside from the reliance on cash crops and large plantations, fishing was also another prominent source of income for the locals in Jurong.
+This livelihood was predominantly undertaken by the local Malay and Orang Laut community, most of whom chose to live along the coastlines of Jurong or had already settled there for many generations.
+Fishing was also conducted along two prominent rivers in the area, Sungei Jurong and Sungei Pandan.

-Numerous prawn farms were also set up along these two rivers where such crustacean species naturally thrived.
-By the 1950s, 500 acres of land in Jurong was specifically designated for prawn-farming in Jurong.
-This was roughly half of the total amount of land used for prawn farms located all over Singapore at that time.
+Numerous prawn farms were also set up along these two rivers where crustacean species thrived naturally.
+By the 1950s, 500 acres of land in Jurong were specifically designated for prawn farming.
+This was roughly half of the total land used for prawn farms across Singapore at that time.

 Manufacturing and processing

 For some time before the period of rapid industrialisation occurring in Jurong throughout the 1960s, Jurong was already a host to several businesses in the heavy industry (primarily dealing with construction and manufacturing), most notably, the brickwork industrial sector.
-Local businesses involving in brick manufacturing and earthenware production were largely set up around Yunnan in Jurong West, where the soil conditions there could yield much clay and terracotta.
-Although almost all of these factories and industries closed down over the years (most were shut down by the late 1990s and early 2000s), the brickwork industry remains strong (primarily in the form of its past and its legacy) in Jurong even to this day.
+Local businesses involved in brick manufacturing and earthenware production were largely set up around Yunnan in Jurong West, where the soil conditions there could yield much clay and terracotta.
+Although almost all of these factories and industries closed down over the years (most were shut down by the late 1990s and early 2000s), the brickwork industry remains significant in Jurong, primarily through its historical legacy and enduring influence.

-The earliest brick factories in Jurong emerged in the 1920s and exported large quantities of the building material to construction sites around Singapore as well as to Malaya (now Malaysia), with a notable brick factory in the area being the Jurong Brickworks.
-First set up in the 1930s, Jurong Brickworks was one of the largest privately owned brick manufacturers and suppliers in Singapore.
-During the company's heyday and booming peak all throughout the 1970s, it manufactured more than three million bricks every month.
-Jurong Brickworks was eventually shut down in 2005 and the entire manufacturing plant was demolished in that same year as well.
+The earliest brick factories in Jurong emerged in the 1920s, exporting large quantities of building materials to construction sites around Singapore and Malaya (now Malaysia).
+Among the notable factories was Jurong Brickworks, established in the 1930s.
+It became one of Singapore's largest privately owned brick manufacturers and suppliers.
+At its peak in the 1970s, the company manufactured more than three million bricks per month.
+Jurong Brickworks was acquired by the government for redevelopment in 2004 for the construction of Tengah New Town, and the manufacturing plant was demolished in 2005.

 Another notable earthenware-production business located in Jurong is the Thow Kwang Dragon Kiln.
-Set up by Chinese immigrants in the 1940s, this pottery manufacturer, along with its neighbouring counterpart, the Jalan Bahar Clay Studios, continues to exist to this day and remain as the only possessor of a pair of dragon kilns in Singapore.
+Set up by Chinese immigrants in the 1940s, this pottery manufacturer, along with its neighbouring counterpart, the Jalan Bahar Clay Studios, continues to exist to this day and remains the only possessor of a pair of dragon kilns in Singapore.
 Although located in an area that is traditionally a part of Jurong, the kilns are technically located next to Nanyang Technological University, which is situated in the Western Water Catchment.